 These Nike trainers are our top pick for everyday running and shorter races, whether it’s a recovery run or a 10K for charity.
 The Vaporfly NEXT% has a few standout features, including more ZoomX foam in the forefoot for a light and springy feel and a thick rubber outsole for traction on wet streets.

-Meanwhile, the upper is made from the brand’s signature Vaporweave, a blend of thermoplastic polymer and nylon that doesn’t absorb moisture and sheds water quickly so you won’t get weighed down.
-We also like the way the laces are set off to the side on this Nike shoe, minimising pressure on the top of our foot.
+Meanwhile, the upper is made from the brand’s signature Vaporweave, a blend of thermoplastic polymer and nylon that doesn’t absorb moisture and sheds water quickly, so you won’t get weighed down.
+We also like the way the laces are set off to the side on this Nike shoe, minimizing pressure on the top of our foot.

 Nike Wildhorse 7: Best Nike daily trail trainers

 There’s a range of Nike trail running shoes out there but if you just want a pair of straightforward Nike running sneakers that can handle off-road adventuring, then we highly recommend the Wildhorse 7, one of the toughest trail shoes in Nike’s running armory.

 Whether you’re on a dirt track or rock-strewn path, this running shoe has the grip to handle it thanks to the lugs and dimples all over the outsole and a rock plate that shields your foot as you leap and glide over fallen branches and stones.